 The invited artists in this program, Oliver Husain, Lisa Jackson, Kelly Richardson, Michael Snow, and Leila Sujir, imagine common worlds by reflecting upon the exigencies of intercultural and interspecies communication.
 This task has taken on great urgency in the 21st century as we grapple with how to adapt to the ecological realities brought about by anthropogenic climate change.

 The term “Anthropocene” describes our current geological age, characterised by a massive acceleration in the geohistory of the earth.
 For some artists in this program this notion provides a means to reimagine our entanglements with nature and our damaged planet.
 For others, the new universalizing discourse of species avoids the real culprit: the Capitalocene.
 As expressed by Donna Haraway, the Capitalocene is the relationship between the commodification of the earth and the Anthropocene.
 These notions are critical as we rethink the future of global citizenship, a future that depends on our capacity to communicate across cultures and species to reimagine the worlds we share.

-Commissioned by the Public Access Collective.
-Technical Production by True Frame Productions.
+Co-produced by the Public Access Collective and True Frame Productions.